 We rank Mali as a B-tier civilization.
 However, Mali can be an S-tier civilization at the correct starting location, a vast desert.
 But also as low as F-tier in the most destructive starting one, everything non-desert.

 You get two envoys instead of one to city-states following your majority religion.
 This is great if it is your religion.
-However, this isn’t very good if you couldn’t start your own religion and you have to spread someone else’s religion to get the bonus.
+However, this isn’t very good if you can’t start your religion and you have to spread someone else’s religion to get the bonus.

 The Georgian unique unit, Khevsur, is a solid unit with combat strength on hills.
 This unit also has a great upgrade path.
 Their unique building, Tshikhe, which replaces the Renaissance walls are useless.
 You must build two sets of walls before getting the Tshike, and this wall’s bonuses are not even that good.
 The bonuses are three tourism and four faith, which will double in a golden age.
 And that’s a problem.
 Tamar requires a golden age which might not be possible in some games.
 You will also struggle with the city-states if you are unable to found your religion.
 Unless you want to help, your adversary wins a religious victory.